Anoushka Shankar: Career

-Shankar, in collaboration with Indian producer, composer and musician, Karsh Kale, released Breathing Under Water on 28 August 2007.
+Shankar, in collaboration with Indian producer, composer and musician Karsh Kale, released Breathing Under Water on 28 August 2007.
 It is a mix of classical sitar and electronica beats and melodies.
-Notable guest vocals included her paternal half-sister Norah Jones, Sting, and her father, who performed a sitar duet with her.
+Notable guest vocals included her half-sister Norah Jones, Sting, and her father, who performed a sitar duet with her.

 In 2011 Shankar signed with record label Deutsche Grammophon as an exclusive artist.
 This marked the beginning of a prolific recording and creative period for Shankar, during which time she continued to refine the sitar sound and musical ideas she had become known for.
 She earned a third Grammy Award nomination in 2013 for Traveller, an exploration of the shared history between flamenco and Indian classical music, which was produced by Javier Limón and featured artists such as Buika, Pepe Habichuela and Duquende.
-As Shankar had begun to do with Rise, she created a specially handpicked ensemble of musicians with whom to perform this cross-genre music, and played over a hundred concerts worldwide in support of Traveller.
-In 2013 she released a personal album called Traces of You, which was released several months after the passing of her father Ravi Shankar.
+As Shankar had begun to do with RISE, she created a specially handpicked ensemble of musicians with whom to perform this cross-genre music, and played over a hundred concerts worldwide in support of Traveller.
+In 2013 she released a personal album called Traces of You, which was released several months after the death of her father.
 Produced by Nitin Sawhney, and featuring her half-sister Norah Jones as the sole vocal performer, Traces of You earned Shankar a fourth Grammy nomination in the World Music category.
-In July 2015 Shankar released Home, her first purely classical album of Indian Ragas.
+In July 2015 Shankar released Home, her first purely classical album of Indian ragas.
 Self-composed and produced, Home was recorded over a week in October 2014 in Shankar's new, purpose-built home-studio.

-Following Home, Shankar released Land of Gold (2016) – her fourth album with Deutsche Grammophon; the global refugee crisis and the intense contrast between being able to provide for her newly born second child and the sense of powerlessness to alleviate the injustice and pain happening as the world looked on provided the inspiration for this heartfelt and hopeful album.
-The release features different types of contributions – from the vocal of MIA and Alev Lenz, to the monologue of Remain the Sea by Veteran British actress Vanessa Redgrave.
-There is also a strong cinematic influence in the videos, lent by the production of film Director Joe Wright (Pride & Prejudice, Atonement).
+Following Home, Shankar released Land of Gold (2016) – her fourth album with Deutsche Grammophon.
+The release featured different types of contributions – from the vocal of MIA and Alev Lenz, to the monologue of "Remain the Sea" by veteran British actress Vanessa Redgrave.
+There is also a strong cinematic influence in the videos, lent by the production of film director Joe Wright.
 Land of Gold remixes came out in the same year with remixes by Mowgli, Karsh Kale, Matt Robertson, Grain and East London-based collective Shiva Soundsystem.